UNPUBLISHED GAMES

 CYCLO PRESTIGE, a cyclo cross game by Jan Moerman from Gent

 I played this one in the fall of 2004 at Geert Lagrou's place.
-Though the game was in a quite embrionary state, and I had to struggle with the Dutch-only tactical cards' text, I can remember that I won the race!
+Though the game was in quite an embrionary state, and I had to struggle with the Dutch-only tactical cards' text, I can remember that I won the race!

 As you can see, the prototype had cardboard riders (well, if you see one made of plastic... it was a substitute since we were more players than cyclists), fences, even a ramp!